Corporate Governance, Companies’ Disclosure Practices, and Market Transparency: A Cross Country Study

 Lancaster University Management School

-We examine the link between corporate governance, and the level of firms’ disclosures and timeliness of price discovery in a cross-country study of the period 2003 to 2008.
-Our results confirm better-governed firms make more announcements to the market.
-We also find different levels of disclosure between common and civil law countries, with firms with better governance in common law countries being associated with greater disclosure.
-Our timeliness of prices results suggest better governance is associated with less timely reflection of a firm’s performance information in share prices.
-This would suggest corporate governance is a substitute rather than a complement with respect to corporate transparency.
-These results lead us to the conclusion that even if more information is disclosed by better-governed firms, it is not necessarily the case that it will be reflected in share prices in a more timely fashion.
+We examine the link between corporate governance, companies’ disclosure practices and their equity market transparency in a study of more than 5,000 listed companies in 23 countries covering the period 1 January 2003 to 31 December 2008.
+Our results confirm the belief that better-governed firms make more frequent disclosures to the market.
+We also find greater disclosure in common law relative to code law countries.
+However firms with better governance in both code and common law countries make more frequent disclosures.
+We measure market transparency by the timeliness of prices.
+In contrast to single country studies, results show, for the 23 countries collectively, better corporate governance is associated with less timely share prices.
+This would suggest that a firm substitutes better corporate governance for transparency.
+We are thus led to the conclusion that even if information is disclosed more frequently by better-governed firms, it does not necessarily follow that information is reflected in share prices on a timelier basis.

-Keywords: Corporate governance, Disclosure, Country Legal Origin, Timeliness of Price Discovery
+Keywords: Corporate Governance, Disclosure Practices, Market Transparency, Legal Origin, Timeliness of Price Discovery